Four Brothers (film): Plot

 Lieutenant Green informs them that Evelyn filed a police report regarding Victor Sweet and his involvement in Jeremiah's affairs, which Fowler passed on to Sweet.
 He warns them to stay out of the matter and let him handle Fowler, and then promises to work together on Sweet.
 Green confronts Fowler about Evelyn as he's realized he's a crooked cop.
 After they walk out of the bar, knowing Green will arrest him, Fowler kills him and makes dispatch believe two black assailants had fired upon them.

 The remaining brothers devise a plan to buy Victor Sweet off with the $400,000 from their mother's life insurance.
 Arriving at Fowler's, Angel subdues him.
 Jeremiah goes to meet Sweet while Angel's girlfriend, Sofi, heads to the police station, where she tells them that Angel is planning to kill a police officer.

 Hearing the sirens in the distance, Fowler believes they are coming for Angel, until Angel opens his jacket revealing a wire.
 He claims the whole conversation was taped, including Fowler's admission that he killed Green.

 The police arrive at Fowler's in full force, at which point Fowler gets the upper hand on Angel.
 With his gun pointed at Angel's head he tells the officers outside to back off, and is killed in the ensuing firefight.

 Meanwhile, at frozen-over Lake St. Clair, Jeremiah meets with Sweet, who reveals he intends to kill him.
 Jeremiah also reveals that the $400,000 was paid off to Sweet's henchmen, who were embittered due to Sweet's mistreatment.
 Sweet angrily demands to know who will be brave enough to kill him, just as Bobby shows up.
 The two brawl, during which Bobby uses his hockey skills to get the upper hand, knocking Sweet unconscious.
 His former henchmen seal his fate, dropping him into a hole carved in the ice.

-The three brothers, taken into police custody, are beaten in an attempt to make them confess to the murder of Sweet but give up nothing, and are eventually released.
+The three brothers, taken into police custody, are beaten by corrupt cops, in an attempt to make them confess to the murder of Sweet but give up nothing, and are eventually released.
 Back home, they set about repairing their mother's house and continuing their lives together.